 ScottMadden conducted interviews with the client’s planning, engineering, and project management staff to understand the manner in which key processes are performed, the individuals responsible for various aspects of the work, and the use of contractors for parts of the construction management process.
-We reviewed project related documents and procedures, and attended project status meetings.
+We reviewed project-related documents and procedures and attended project status meetings.
 We then compared our observations to industry practices identified by PMI and developed our findings and recommendations.

 The work described above significantly changed the manner in which this company plans and manages capital projects.
 Stage-gating provides increased levels of approval and control through the capital project planning process.

-These efforts created the framework to improve both the estimates for capital work and the ability to manage them.
+Our capital project management process created the framework to improve both the estimates for capital work and the ability to manage them.

 Sussex Economic Advisors is now part of ScottMadden.
 We invite you to learn more about our expanded firm.
 Please use the Contact Us form to request additional information.